WV House passes tax credit bill, ends special session

-CHARLESTON, WV (AP) — The West Virginia House of Delegates ended its special legislative session Monday after passing a measure to extend the state’s tourism tax credit program.
+CHARLESTON, W.Va.
+(AP) — The West Virginia House of Delegates ended its special legislative session Monday after passing a measure to extend the state’s tourism tax credit program.

 The chamber approved the proposal on a 87-9 vote and formally finished its second legislative overtime of the year.